 Also, I had no issues with sound in any game on my machine with the headphones plugged in to the front 3.5mm headphones jack.

-My Xbox One controller paired in system settings, but I wasn’t able to pair a Xbox Series X controller running the latest firmware.
+My Xbox One controller paired in system settings, but I wasn’t able to pair an Xbox Series X controller running the latest firmware.
 And Portal was the only game that worked with my controller.

-The other games just refused to acknowledge I even had a controller at all.
+The other games just refused to acknowledge that I even had a controller at all.
 I’m still chasing down possible fixes.
-One option is to map the controller to the keyboard and mouse using an app like SDL2 Gamepad Tool.
+One option is to map the controller to the keyboard and mouse using an app like the SDL2 Gamepad Tool.

-I think poor controller support might be a deal breaker for me.
+I think poor controller support might be a deal-breaker for me.
 But it does seem like a problem that can be solved.